About 5 years ago, I lived in Kings Cross.

 Imagine my surprise then, to find that since I left, Kings Cross has undergone a huge transformation.
 The St Pancras Renaissance Hotel opened in all of it’s restored, Gothic glory and is truly one of the most beautiful buildings I have ever seen.
 Kings Cross tube station got a sexy, curvy new roof (as well as lots of other aesthetically-pleasing improvements which were long overdue).
 Housing prices have boomed, and the streets all around the station have benefited from a huge number of new restaurants and cafes investing in what was once a functional but pig-ugly part of London.
 This is not the Kings Cross I once knew!

 I couldn’t resist the opportunity to rediscover my old haunt, and after being given the chance to work in London for the weekend as part of my day job, I knew that Kings Cross was the only place I wanted to stay.
-Thankfully, there’s plenty of cheap accommodation in this area (two nights in the delightfully simple and wallet-friendly Tune Hotel set me back only £160).

 My first step was to book a table for dinner at the newly opened T.E.D Restaurant.
 It’s situated a couple of minutes walk from the tube station on Caledonian Road, which used to be populated only by greasy spoon cafes and backpacker hostels.
 Not anymore.